mgbmix/mgbmix/content/CARD TYPES/Plot Twist.md

-Plot Twists are a dynamic card type that can drastically change the boardstate.
+Plot Twists are a dynamic [[CARD TYPES/Card Type|card type]] that can drastically change the boardstate.

  - Plot Twists cost 1 Funding to put into play.
  - Plot Twists enter play face-down and in the controller’s Think Tank area.